soywod/kronos.vim/README.md

 Default: `<KRONOS_ROOT_DIR>/kronos.db`

+### Gist sync

 Enable [Gist](https://gist.github.com/) sync feature:

 ```vim
 g:kronos_gist_sync = <boolean>
 ```

-This option will synchronize your local database with a secret Gist, so it can be used by other clients, or just act as a backup.
+This option will synchronize your local [database](#database) with a secret Gist, so it can be used by other clients, or just act as a backup.

 The first time you activate this option, you will need to restart Vim, and a **GitHub token** will be prompted.
-To get one, [go to this page](https://github.com/settings/tokens), click on *Generate new token*, and check gist scope:
+To get one, [go to this page](https://github.com/settings/tokens), click on **Generate new token**, and check gist scope:

 ```
 Token description: kronos